pranavmaneriker/SYSML/README.md

     * RAM: 131734940 kB
     * HDD: 7.3 T

-However, the model runs on a desktop with ~16GB RAM, 512GB HDD as well.
+However, the model has been tested and trains/runs successfully on a desktop with 16GB RAM, 512GB HDD.

 ### Runtime

 Note that the first run takes a long time as the episode dataset is built.
-Subsequent runs use a cached version of the dataset the cost is amortized.
+Subsequent runs use a cached version of the dataset; the cost is amortized.

 Average running time: 27:17 per run on multitask model.